This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Seeds - sunflower seeds, pumpkin seeds

-- Chocolate chips or cocoa nibs - use a stevia sweetened brand to keep it low-carb.
+- Chocolate chips or cocoa nibs - Use a stevia-sweetened brand to keep it low-carb.

 - Coconut flakes